 WHAT IS THE RED LINE INTERNSHIP PROGRAM?

-• In 2024, the Maryland Transit Administration (MTA) relaunched the Red Line High School Internship Program, as the original program that began in 2009 was canceled in 2015.
+• In 2024, the Maryland Transit Administration (MTA) relaunched the Red Line High School Internship Program, as the original program ran from 2019-2015.

 • The program is a six-week paid opportunity for high school students residing and studying within the east-west transit corridor, providing them with insights into the Baltimore Red Line.
 During the program, students learn about transportation investments, including government and private sector roles, project development, transit operations, and community engagement.